The Higher Learning Commission

-Walden has been accredited by The Higher Learning Commission since 1990 and is a member of the North Central Association.
-The North Central Association is one of the six regional accrediting associations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
+Accreditation is a mark of quality.
+Walden has been accredited by The Higher Learning Commission (HLC) since 1990.
+The HLC is one of six regional accrediting associations recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.